Behnam-sn/Castle-Docusaurus/docs/ddd/applying-ddd-in-practice/design-heuristics/testing-strategy.md

 The testing diamond focuses the most on integration tests.

-When the active record pattern is used, the system’s business logic is, by definition, spread across both the service and business logic layers.
+When the active record pattern is used,
+The system’s business logic is, by definition spread across both the service and business logic layers.

+Therefore, to focus on integrating the two layers, the testing pyramid is the more effective choice.

+## Reversed Testing Pyramid

+The reversed testing pyramid attributes the most attention to end-to-end tests:
+Verifying the application’s workflow from beginning to end.

+Such an approach best fits codebases implementing the transaction script pattern:
+The business logic is simple and the number of layers is minimal,
+Making it more effective to verify the end-to-end flow of the system.